UmarNaeem7/LinuxShell/README.md

 # LinuxShell
 An implementation of some Linux shell commands
+To run shell.cpp, open linux terminal and browse to the directory containing the .cpp file.
+Now, type g++ shell.cpp -o shell.out
+This will generate an executable file, now we need to run it ./shell.out

 Problem Statement:
 You need to create a very primitive linux shell which should support the following commands: